Illumina/strelka/docs/userGuide/installation.md

-It is recommended to start from one of the [binary distributions on the Strelka releases page][releases] if a suitable version is available (note that the CentOS 6 binary distribution is expected to support a large variety of linux systems).
-If building from source start from the release distributions of the source code, also provided on the [Strelka releases page][releases].
+It is recommended to start from one of the [binary distributions on the releases page][releases] if a suitable binary is available (note that the CentOS 6 binary is expected to support a large variety of linux systems).
+If building from source, then start from the release distributions of the source code, also provided on the [releases page][releases].
 Cloning/archiving the source directly from git could result in missing version number entries, undesirably stringent build requirements or an unstable development version between releases.
-Additional build notes for Strelka developers can be found in the [developer guide][developerGuide].
+Additional build notes for methods developers can be found in the [developer guide][developerGuide].

 [releases]:https://github.com/Illumina/strelka/releases